Effective Corporate Strategies for Building Knowledge Management Performance

 For instance, executives analyze strategic milestones to meet the goals of the employee intellectual stimulation and personal development threshold.
 This provides new and more innovative solutions for organizational problems as they arise.
 Furthermore, executives inculcate human capital into social capital to exert change at the organizational level.

-That being said, these top ranking leaders must also take an direct approach at times and in this case, they employ a defensive strategy.
+That being said, these top-ranking leaders must also take a direct approach at times, and in this case, they employ a defensive strategy.
 A defensive strategy utilizes modifications in order to efficiently and effectively use organizational resources, decrease costs, and control operational risk.

 Finally, proactivity is a strategy element used by executives who take a proactive approach to search for better positions in the business environment.
 In this case, executives use proactive strategies to find new opportunities and actively respond to current challenges in external environments, whilst also enhancing their span of control.
 Therefore, a proactive strategy can provide a higher degree of knowledge access through developing interactions with external environments.

 Standing on the shoulders of scholars before us, I indicate that corporate strategy is a major factor for knowledge management success and support the positive impact of corporate strategy on knowledge management performance.
 This article suggests that corporate strategy constitutes the foundation of a supportive workplace to improve knowledge management and reduce operational risk.

 In fact, I suggest that by channeling knowledge management efforts into organizational constructs, employing a supportive strategic platform within organizations, executives will continue to prosper.